cboyer/mirth-zabbix/README.md

 Mirthix 2.0.0
 ```

-A Docker test environment with Zabbix and Mirth Connect is available in the tests directory.
+A Docker test environment with Zabbix and Mirth Connect is available in the [test](./test) directory.

 ### Trigger adjustment (Zabbix template)